brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/cavities.md

 # [Two gas cavities in one body](@id gallery-cavities)

-A branched region tree places both cavities inside the same outer body:
-`parents=[0, 1, 1]`.
+A branched region tree places both cavities inside the same outer body, `parents=[0, 1, 1]`.
 Their different sizes and positions produce different coupled internal pressures.
 The complete outer mesh has alpha 0.5.

 ```@example gallery_cavities
 using AcousticScattering